Ancient Egypt's Theory of Everything - Part 1

 pictorial story, known as the Weighing of the Heart.
 The portion of the papyrus shown below is representative

-the Hall of Two Truths, where Osiris sits in judgment of the dead.
-In the first scene, the deceased, Hunifer, is
+in the Hall of Two Truths, where Osiris sits in judgment of the dead.
+In the first scene, the deceased, Hunifer,

 symbol of eternal life, in his left hand.
 In the next scene Anubis is shown weighing Hunifer's heart against the